Marketing-Cloud-Personalization Practice Test Questions

 Explanation:

-Salesforce Marketing Cloud Personalization Documentation
+Marketing Cloud Personalization ETL Data Feeds

 Which two success metrics can a company achieve with Marketing Cloud Personalization on their web channel?